AsaTirsen/weather/README.md

 ## Add API-key
 You need to use your own API key from [Open Weather](https://openweathermap.org/api).
 Add you key in the config/weather.php file as a value to the key "API-key".
+You need to use your own API key from [IP stack](http://api.ipstack.com).
+Add you key in the config/location.php file as a value to the key "API-key".

 #### Update your .gitignore with the following line in your Anax base:

 /config/weather.php
+/config/location.php

 #### Update your navigation:
 Add IP and Weather to your navbar via config/navbar/header.php and via config/navbar/responsive.php